iamkaransharmab/SQL-Viewer1/README.md

-# 🚀 REACT SQL Editor
+# 🚀 REACT SQL Viewer1

 This is a REACT SQL Editor built using ReactJs and TailwindCSS.